iluvjava/Maths/Notebook 2.0/AMATH 583/Optimizing for Sparse Matrix Product.md

 We are just going to store the non-zero elements in the matrix.

-For each non zero elements in the matrix, we store its value and x, y, boundled in a list of tuples, packed together into an array of `3 by n` array, where $n$ is the number of non zero elements.
+For each non zero elements in the matrix, we store its value and x, y, bounded in a list of tuples, packed together into an array of `3 by n` array, where $n$ is the number of non zero elements.

 And to work better, we store all 3 pieces of information in 3 array.